wonst719/exult/README.md

 Exult aims to let those people who own Ultima 7 (copyright 1993) play the game on modern hardware, in as close to (or perhaps even surpassing) its original splendor as is possible.
 You need to own "Ultima 7: The Black Gate" and/or "Ultima 7: Serpent Isle" and optionally the add-ons (not required to run) in order to use Exult, and we encourage you to buy a legal copy.

 For more information, either consult the README file on the repository, or view its HTML version [here](http://exult.sourceforge.net/docs.php).

+---

+This branch, v1.6.x, will only receive game critical bug fixes.
+Development is focused on master.